bible-technology/scribe-docs/docs/scribe/Manage Project/Projects/p3-6-sync.md

 ---
-id: p3-6-backup and sync
+id: p3-6-sync
-sidebar_label: Backup and Sync
+sidebar_label: Sync
-title: Backup and Sync
+title: Sync
 ---
 **It enables the user to store all project data on the remote server and protects against data loss.**